 I can’t really put my finger the first time I had a layered salad but, I’m pretty certain it must have been at a church luncheon.

 It seems like church and food have always gone together.
 There’s no denying that food has a way of uniting people.
-AND the opportunity for lots of great fellowship occurs when we share a meal.
+AND the opportunity for lots of great fellowships to occur when we share a meal.

 I mean even the early church gave us this example.